TaceoLabs/docs/docs/releases/co-noir-nov.md

-# Major update coNoir
+# Major update to coNoir

 ## Summary

 We’ve made significant progress to bring coSNARKs to Noir.
-It is now possible with the coNoir CLI tool to **build simple zkApps that leverage private shared state or private proof delegation** (provided you have the necessary MPC nodes in place)
+It is now possible with the [coNoir CLI](../co-noir-cli/co-noir-cli.md) tool to **build simple zkApps that leverage private shared state or private proof delegation** (provided you have the necessary MPC nodes in place)

 Speaking of nodes, in case you missed it, we previously launched our coSNARKs [alphanet](https://blog.taceo.io/devcon-demo/).
 One of the **next steps is to integrate coNoir into the alphanet**.
 This will allow select developers to use coNoir to experiment with private shared state and private proof delegation.